 This month, I have been obsessed with the Pumpkin Cream Cold Brew at Starbucks.
 I don’t know what kind of sorcery is involved, but it is the most addicting drink I’ve ever tried.
 I found myself buying it way too often, so I figured out a way to recreate it at home.
 Make sure to check out my Homemade Pumpkin Cream Cold Brew recipe!

 I’m pretty sure I’ve mentioned this series in an earlier post, but I cannot stop reading the Maeve Kerrigan series lately.
 There are tons of books in the series, but I have almost caught up with all the ones that have been released, and I’m sad about it.
 If you’re into crime novels or thrillers, these books are perfect for you.
-Here’s a link to the first book* if you are interested.

 On that note, let me know if you have any other recommendations in this genre!
 It’s definitely my favorite to read.